barry-ha/Griduino/docs/ASSEMBLY.md

 **Do not adjust Griduino while driving**.
 Keep your full attention on the road and the traffic around you.
 We can not be held responsible for any property or medical damages caused by these projects.
 You are advised to check your local laws and consult professionals for any project involving electricity, construction or assembly.
 You are advised to drive in a safe and legal manner, consistent with all local laws, safety rules and good common sense.

-You must accept that you and you alone are responsible for your safety and safety of others in any endeavor in which you engage.
+You must accept that you and you alone are responsible for your safety and safety of others in all aspects of working with Griduino.